Last updated August 24, 2022.

-That’s why most of us have so few memories of our earliest years.
+This may be why most of us have so few memories of our earliest years.

 Unfortunately, as many adults grow older, the loss of brain cells and neural connections outpaces their formation, resulting in mental decline.
-(5)

 But it doesn’t have to be this way.

-London Cab Drivers Increase Hippocampus Size
+London Cab Drivers Increase Brain Volume

-London cabbies have reached near legendary status with their ability to memorize “The Knowledge,” which includes 320 main routes, 25,000 streets, and the location of 20,000 landmarks.
+London cabbies have reached near legendary status with their ability to memorize “The Knowledge” which includes 320 main routes, 25,000 streets, and the location of 20,000 landmarks.